 1 tbsp. turbinado

 1 tsp. of vanilla extract

 zest of half an orange

 1. Remember to prepare the night before.

-3. Cut bread and place in dish.
+2. Cut bread and place in an 11 x 7 baking dish.
 Sprinkle with chopped nuts.

-4. Whisk together milk, eggs, cinnamon, turbinado, salt, zest, juice, and vanilla in a separate bowl.
+3. Whisk together milk, eggs, butter, turbinado, cinnamon, vanilla, zest, juice, and salt in a separate bowl.